Lunar Rover “YAOKI”

 YAOKI comes from the Japanese proverb “Nanakorobi Yaoki”.

 This word means “to get back up again and again, no matter how many times you fail”.

 What YAOKI will achieve

 Be the world’s first commercial rover for lunar exploration.

-YAOKI will be the first Japanese rover to participate in NASA’s lunar transportation mission, “CLPS” and be aboard Astrobotic’s lunar lander Peregrine.
+YAOKI will be the first Japanese rover to participate in NASA’s lunar transportation mission, “CLPS”. will fly to the lunar south pole onboard Intuitive Machines’ Nova-C lunar lander in the second half of 2023.

 Cooperate with the Artemis Project